tsani/jerrington.me/drafts/2025-05-23-depty-impl.md

 normalized -- this is called the normalization property -- is very challenging.
 But that is not the goal of this post.

-In this post, I want to show you how we can _implement_ a normalization procedure using a powerful, extensible technique called _normalization by evaluation_ (NbE) and subsequently implement a typechecker for a small, dependently-typed language relying on this normalization procedure.
-I'll begin, as do many existing presentations of these ideas, with a tiny language in which virtually nothing of interest can be defined.
-I'll then scale up the language to include induction on natural numbers and equality, enabling us to use this language to express simple proofs about arithmetic.
+In this series of posts, I want to show you how we can _implement_ a normalization procedure using a powerful, extensible technique called _normalization by evaluation_ (NbE) and subsequently implement a typechecker for a small, dependently-typed language relying on this normalization procedure.
+The plan for the series is the following.

-The typechecker will then act as a checker for these proofs.
-I'll comment on the (lack of) ergonomics in the resulting system and conclude with why we say that implementing dependent types is in fact challenging.
+* Part 1: core syntax, evaluation, normal vs neutral terms, normalization.
+* Part 2: bidirectional typechecking, substitutions, semantic equality.
+* Part 3: scaling up the language: induction on natural numbers, identity type.

 ## The core calculus